 The lateral facade onto Contrà del Monte includes an arch with four semi-columns, lower than those of the facade, which is decorated with bas-relief stuccoes and two allegorical statues.
 On the upper floor, there are four other statues, symbolizing from left to right Virtue, Faith, Mercy and Honor.

-The noble floor is occupied by the Sala Bernarda, which is enriched by 16th century frescoes.
+The noble floor is occupied by Sala Bernarda, which is decorated by 16th century frescoes.
 The hall underwent major renovations between June 2010 and January 2012.
 The renovation of the hall also involved the ceiling and the nine large canvases of Giovanni Antonio Fasolo, which were completely restored.

 HOW TO GET THERE

-Loggia del Capitaniato is located about 1 kilometers from the Vicenza railway station.
+Loggia del Capitaniato is located about 1 kilometer from the Vicenza railway station.
 The closest bus stop is in Piazzetta Largo Neri Pozza, located about 200 meters away, on the bus Line 10.